 - Student Communications: Faculty should acknowledge and respond to student communications within five business days.
-This includes responses to uploads in the learning management system (e.g., Moodle and Learning Pool) and progress tracking software (e.g., the Dissertation Tracking System), email notes, phone calls, and regular mail and acknowledgment of receipt of student materials via mail, e.g., assessment and dissertation manuscripts. - Assessment contracting: Drafts of assessment contracts should be reviewed and a response returned to the student within 10 business days after receipt by faculty member. - Assessments: The faculty member is responsible for providing written feedback on the assessment material within 30 calendar days of receipt of those materials by the faculty member (or by the date mutually agreed to by the faculty member and student.)
+This includes responses to uploads in the learning management system (e.g., Moodle) and progress tracking software (e.g., the Dissertation Tracking System), email notes, phone calls, and regular mail and acknowledgment of receipt of student materials via mail, e.g., assessment and dissertation manuscripts. - Assessment contracting: Drafts of assessment contracts should be reviewed and a response returned to the student within 10 business days after receipt by faculty member. - Assessments: The faculty member is responsible for providing written feedback on the assessment material within 30 calendar days of receipt of those materials by the faculty member (or by the date mutually agreed to by the faculty member and student.)
 The assessment contracting process includes negotiation and specification of the date the student will submit the assessment materials for review.
 If that date turns out to be unrealistic, the student is responsible for notifying the faculty member as soon as that becomes apparent.
 The student and faculty should then renegotiate a new submission date.
-In some cases, this may require the use of an Incomplete grade as specified in the Grades and Credit policy. - Comprehensive assessments/Qualifying Exams: Feedback is due no more than 30 calendar days after receipt of materials in the Santa Barbara Office. - Dissertation: Feedback on written materials for any phase of the dissertation process, is due to the student in a maximum of 30 calendar days from receipt by any School of Leadership Studies faculty member, and within 21 days for any School of Psychology faculty member.
+In some cases, this may require the use of an Incomplete grade as specified in the Grades and Credit policy. - Comprehensive assessments/Qualifying Exams: Feedback is due no more than 30 calendar days after receipt of materials in the Santa Barbara Office. - Dissertation: Feedback on written materials for any phase of the dissertation process, is due to the student in a maximum of 21 calendar days from receipt by the faculty member.
 This includes responses to uploads in progress tracking software such as the Dissertation Tracking System.